Creating positive change for children, families and communities

 Tree of Life Children’s Village: Izzy’s House

-Family Legacy’s Tree of Life Children’s Village provides permanent homes for orphaned children in Zambia.
-In 2014, Quantum provided support to build “Izzy’s House” in honor of our friend and former coworker Isabelle “Izzy” St Clair, who passed away from cancer.
+Quantum built a school, financially supports dozens of children and built “Izzy’s House” in honor of our friend and former coworker Isabelle “Izzy” St Clair, who passed away from cancer.

 The Forge for Families